TextControl/txtextcontrol-reportingcloud-php-laminas-module/README.md

  ## Getting Support

- The official Zend Framework 3 module for ReportingCloud Web API is supported by Text Control GmbH.
+ The official Laminas module for ReportingCloud Web API is supported by Text Control GmbH.
 To start a conversation with the PHP people in the ReportingCloud Support Department, please [create a ticket](https://support.textcontrol.com/new-ticket), selecting _ReportingCloud_ from the department selection list.